feditheanalyst/AI-2025-001-Clean-Synthetic-Dataset-for-Backlog-Demo/README.md

 #### Task Summary and Cleaning Approach

-The task involved cleaning and standardizing a synthetic radiology backlog dataset using Python and pandas.
+The task involved cleaning and standardizing a synthetic radiology backlog dataset using Python and the pandas library.
 The goal was to ensure the dataset was consistent, accurate, and ready for further analysis by addressing issues such as inconsistent column names, duplicates, placeholders, and missing values.

 #### Steps Performed